-HI106 History of the United States II (AI) (D) (W) 3 credits (fall and spring) DA: L1 D
+HI106 History of the United States II (AI) (D) (W)

-HI106 is an introductory survey course which examines the period of reconstruction, the impact of industrialism and reform movements during the late nineteenth and twentieth centruies, including prohibition, civil rights, the modern woman's movement.
-Special emphasis is placed on the major cultural and societal changes of the twentieth century.
-The course also examines American Imperialism, World War I and II, the Great Depressions, and the development of America's role in the present world power structure.
+HI106 is an introductory survey course which examines post-Civil War America, including the period of Reconstruction, the impact of industrialization on American life, and reform movements of the late nineteenth and early twentieth centuries, including labor activism, women's rights and civil rights.
+Special emphasis is placed on the major sociocultural changes of the twentieth century, particularly American Imperialism, World War I and II, the Great Depression, the Cold War era, and the development of America's role in the present world power structure.

-HI115 Development of Western Civilization I (G)
+HI115 Development of Western Civilization I (G) 3 credits (fall and spring) DA: L1 D